 II.
 Movable complexes for the preparation of drinking water.

 Frequency technologies are suitable for creating mobile water preparation systems.
-Movable drinking water preparation complexes are extremely necessary for military units, when working in the field, in case of floods, earthquakes, epidemics, accidents at nuclear plants, chemical plants, where there is no centralized water supply network.
+Movable drinking water preparation complexes are extremely necessary for military units, when working in the field, in case of floods, earthquakes, epidemics, accidents at nuclear plants, chemical plants, where there is no centralized water supply system network.
 The raw material for the preparation of water can be water with a high level of contamination, both bacterial and contamination with chemicals and radionuclides.

 III.
 Softening and desalting of water for thermal and nuclear power plants.

 The introduction of non-reactive frequency technologies for recharging heating systems and preparing water for boilers of power units will allow to exclude the use of reagent farming, storage, preparation of reagent solutions, maintenance and repair of tank farms and pumps.
-This reduces the cost of home water treatment systems several times.
+This reduces the cost of nanotechnology in waste water treatment systems several times.
 The experience of foreign stations has shown that when using ultra pure water, the corrosion rate decreases by 10-15 times.
 Thus, as a result of the application of Frequency Technology, only freshened water can be obtained by purely physical methods, using a variety of easily accessible sources including underground ones, contaminated and saline.
 “Cold” processes occurring during desalination, the absence of emissions of associated products, processing ensures high environmental safety.

 IV.
 Justification of the need to develop the production of desalination plants